LumoSQL/not-forking/README.md

 Examples of the sorts of actions Not-Forking can take:

-* check for new versions of all upstreams, doing comparisons of the human-readable release numbers rather than repo checkins or tags, where human-readable version numbers vary widely in their construction
+* check for new versions of all upstreams, doing comparisons of the human-readable release numbers/letters rather than repo checkins or tags, where human-readable version numbers vary widely in their construction
 * replace foo.c with bar.c in all cases (perhaps because we want to replace a library that has an identical API with a safer implementation)